Marcusdev91/e-hailing-web-app/README.md

 # MAI-CAB
-This is an e-hailing web app for a local company
+This is an e-hailing web app for a local company.
 Developer: Marcus Makhubela